1 Cor 11:3/Eph 5:23 – ‘Kephale’: ‘head’? ‘source’? ‘foremost’?

 - Christ is the “head” of the church (Colossians 1:18: “He is the head of the body, the church”; also in Ephesians 5:23)

-- Christ is the “head” of all things (Ephesians 1:22: “He put all things under his feet and gave him as head over all things to the church”)
+- Christ is the “head” of all things (Ephesians 1:22: “He put all things under his feet and gave him as head over all things to the church”).
+[Bartlett agrees that probably conveys ‘the idea of Christ as the person at the top, and therefore the ruler.’]

 - God the Father is the “head” of Christ (1 Corinthians 11:3: “the head of Christ is God”)